COVID-19: Sex workers suffer during social distancing in India | DW | 13.04.2020

-The nationwide lockdown in India to contain the spread of coronavirus is causing economic problems for all citizens, but it is particularly damaging for the country's sex workers who are finding it impossible to survive.
+A nationwide lockdown to contain the spread of coronavirus is causing economic problems across India.
+The measure is particularly damaging for sex workers — many of whom are finding conditions difficult for survival.

-The nationwide lockdown implemented by the Indian government to contain the spread of COVID-19 has left Neha and many other sex workers jobless.
+The nationwide lockdown implemented by India's government to contain the spread of COVID-19 has left Neha and many other sex workers jobless.

 "If the situation persists, there will be only one option left for me: suicide," Neha told DW during a phone interview.